Spring is the perfect time to get up close and personal with our trees, whether we’re admiring their new blooms or checking their health.

 How To Stop A Tree From Leaking Sap

-If you suspect borers… Control using preventative insecticides before the start of next year’s growing season.
-Treatment won’t reverse damage, but can help fight future infestations.
+If you suspect borers… Consult an ISA-certified arborist® to control with preventative insecticides before the start of next year’s growing season.
+Treatment won’t reverse the damage but may help fight future infestations depending on the borer species.

-If you think it’s cytospora canker… Unfortunately, there is no cure, and it will often kill trees.
+If you suspect cytospora canker… Unfortunately, there is no cure, and it will often kill trees.
 Keeping trees healthy is the best way to stop sap before it starts.

 To Do This: